andrejbarna/drupal-custom-payment-gateway/README.md

 ### Manual Installation (Not Recommended)

-1. Download and place the module in your `web/modules` directory
+1. Download the module from [GitHub](https://github.com/andrejbarna/drupal-custom-payment-gateway)
+2. Place it in your `web/modules` directory
-2. Run `composer update` to install dependencies
+3. Run `composer update` to install dependencies
-3. Enable the module using Drush or the Drupal UI
+4. Enable the module using Drush or the Drupal UI

 ## Configuration